egeeamu/voskhod/README.md

 2. Download the reference species.

 From https://github.com/egeeamu/voskhod/blob/master/dataset_ensembl.txt select Ensembl Genes 86 dataset name for your prefered  reference species (e.g. drerio_gene_ensembl in the case of Danio rerio) and edit the 01_cdna_downloader.py script with the correct dataset name for your reference transcriptome.
-One you execute the python script, the reference trancriptome will be downloaded and formated in ./reference_ts (with the correct sqlite format as a db file):
+Once you execute the python script (see below), the reference trancriptome will be downloaded and formated in ./reference_ts (with the correct sqlite format as a db file):

 > python 01_cdna_downloader.py